Rehabilitation and Recovery Services for Mental Health in Kirklees – Autumn 2018

 - Good car parking facilities

 - Public transport access by bus and train

 - Access to a pharmacy nearby

 - Communications campaign to raise awareness of the evening and weekend appointments and how to book them

 Health care in care homes – Autumn 2017

-Overall the engagement feedback supported the CCG proposals and provided reassurance around the model which will be used when procuring this new service.
+Overall the engagement feedback supported the CCG proposals and provided reassurance around the model.
 However, the comments helped us to refine and improve our approach in respect of a number of elements.
-The mixed views relating to the use of telehealth means that we now plan to provide GPs and care home staff with access to/sight of the clinical record to support them in decision-making when using digital tools.
+For example, the mixed views relating to the use of telehealth means that we now plan to provide GPs and care home staff with access to clinical records to support them in decision-making when using digital tools.
 In addition, weekly visits to the care home will now be a key part of the new service and we have further developed the way in which practices will be aligned to homes.

 Health optimisation – Spring 2017

-It had been agreed by NHS North Kirklees and Greater Huddersfield Clinical Commissioning Groups (CCGs) to scope the introduction of a health optimisation programme that would include new criteria asking patients with a BMI over 30 to lose weight and smokers to quit before undergoing non-urgent elective surgery.
-To support this work we recruited 13 Community Voices representatives to have conversations within their communities..
-In addition to the work undertaken by the Community Voices, a task and finish group was established to support the scoping of the health optimisation non-elective surgery pathway.
-The members of this group included five lay representatives from a range of voluntary and community organisations.
+North Kirklees and Greater Huddersfield CCGs agreed to scope the introduction of a health optimisation programme that would include new criteria asking patients with a BMI over 30 to lose weight and smokers to quit before undergoing non-urgent elective surgery.
+To support this engagement work we recruited 13 community and voluntary sector representatives to have conversations within their communities.
+In addition, a task and finish group was set up and included five lay representatives from a range of voluntary and community organisations.
 We received responses from 584 people.

 Initially the CCGs agreed to develop a programme asking people to lose weight/quit smoking before their surgery.
-However, after further engagement, particularly with clinicians and elected representatives, the decision was taken not to progress with the original programme but instead to:
+However, after further engagement with clinicians and elected representatives, the decision was taken not to progress with the original programme but instead to: